Metal Roofing Contractors Blog | McElroy Metal

 • Irreparable damage to the entire roofing system, including but not limited to the insulation.
 Once insulation becomes wet, the insulating value is greatly reduced.
 Further, damage can occur to other building components that are in contact with wet insulation.

-In fact, owners often find themselves replacing roofing material which is still functional simply to address internal gutter replacement.
+Owners often find themselves replacing roofing material that is still functional simply to address internal gutter replacement.
 Consequently, internal gutter systems should be avoided if at all possible in metal roofing projects.

 Tips for Internal Gutter Use